 At Opus our ethos has always been to listen, understand, deliver and support.
 Our team work with you to understand the challenges and opportunities within your contact centre space and then work in partnership with you and our specialist partners to implement these seamlessly within your organisation.

-As an independent technology provider, we only partner with industry leading and trusted partners that offer you a choice of platforms and applications that can then be integrated into a single solution.
-Our pedigree speaks for itself as Platinum partners with Mitel, Gamma, 8×8 and Cirrus and Microsoft Gold Partner.
+As an independent technology provider, we only partner with industry-leading and trusted partners that offer you a choice of platforms and applications that can then be integrated into a single solution.
+Our pedigree speaks for itself as Platinum partners with Mitel, Gamma, 8×8 and Cirrus and Microsoft Solutions Partner.
 We also partner with a host of leading contact centre applications providers, such as Teleopti, Noetica, Verient, Red Box, Talkative and Semafone.